streamnative/kop/docs/schema.md

 }
 ```

-Add the `avro-maven-plugin` in order to generate the Java class from the Avro Schema file above.
+Add the `avro-maven-plugin` plugin to generate the Java class from the Avro schema file above.

 ```xml
       <plugin>